dericksozo/derickruiz.github.io/_work/volunteer-odyssey.md

 ### The Code and Future

+You can see the original website [here][original-website].
 You can view all the code that went into the project on Github [here](https://github.com/VolunteerOdyssey/calagator).
 I am actively working on a redesign for the calendar with Sarah.
 Below is a gif of the redesign's current status.
 You can keep up with my efforts on the `css-restructure-and-redesign` branch [here](https://github.com/VolunteerOdyssey/calagator/tree/css-restructure-and-redesign).

 ![A gif of the redesign of Volunteer Odyssey's calendar][calendar-redesign]